How to make your golf gloves last longer

 Now is the time of year when golfers find their gloves from last season in various stages of disrepair or decomposition from a winter spent sitting in a golf bag that likely was in the trunk of a car in sub-freezing temperatures a good portion of the time.
 Even if you hadn't treated your gloves so poorly, fact is, the ones you have left over are likely stretched beyond the point of being a snug fit, rendering it pretty much useless.
 Though most golfers won’t get rid of a glove unless it’s ripped, you need to toss those gloves out and start new, buying two or three that you can use in a rotation, which will make them last longer.

 Another tip on gloves: If you have hands that tend to perspire in warm weather, consider using a rain glove even when the sun is shining.
 When the hands get sweaty, leather gloves not only get wet with perspiration, but they’re tough to get on and off your hand for those who feel it is tour-pro cool to take your glove off after every shot.
-J.B.
+You'll see some tour players, like J.B.
 Holmes, going this route.
 Rain gloves go on and off easy, get tackier when wet and are far more durable.

 Finally, stop pulling on the cuff of the glove near the wrist.
 That just stretches it.
 Smooth the glove out with your non-gloved hand instead.
 After all, if you're going to be in the 95 percent, make sure you're at the top of it.